danomatika/joyosc/README.markdown

 the robotcowboy unit daemon

-a device event to osc bridge deamon and associated tools
+a device event to osc bridge daemon and associated tools

 Copyright (c) [Dan Wilcox](danomatika.com) 2007, 2010